KashCal/KashCal/.github/profile/README.md

 ## Welcome

-KashCal is a privacy-first calendar for Android.
-It works completely offline with a local calendar, or syncs with CalDAV servers like iCloud, Nextcloud, Baïkal, and Radicale — your choice.
+KashCal is a calendar for Android that works completely offline, with optional CalDAV sync for iCloud, Nextcloud, Baïkal, Radicale, and others.
+No analytics, no tracking, no KashCal account required.

-We believe your schedule is personal.
-That's why KashCal has zero analytics, zero tracking, and requires no account.
-Your calendar data stays on your device unless you explicitly choose to sync it.

 ## Who It's For

-- **Privacy-conscious users** who want a calendar that respects their data
-- **Android users** who want to sync with iCloud or other CalDAV servers
-- **Anyone** who wants a beautiful, offline-first calendar without the bloat
+People who want a good calendar app that doesn't phone home.
+Whether you self-host with Nextcloud, still use iCloud after switching to Android, or just want something that works offline, KashCal does the job.

 ## Projects